 Last year, Gov. Beshear told the press that he believes medical marijuana is essential for Kentucky, especially for those suffering from chronic pain.

-Kentucky Governor Andy Beshear wants state lawmakers to get serious about legalizing medical marijuana in 2021.
+Bluegrass state Governor Andy Beshear wants state lawmakers to get serious about legalizing medical marijuana in 2021.
 This week, in a virtual address, the Bluegrass State’s head chief urged the upcoming General Assembly not to get bogged down by politics.
 He wants the House and Senate to find a compromise on this issue so that the state can finally begin to serve patients in need.
 To be clear, Kentucky Governor urges lawmakers to legalize marijuana.

 State lawmakers have been fighting over medical marijuana for the past several years.
 It’s an issue that has found some success in the House but always seems to get squashed the second it lands in the Senate.